Small business POS Systems

-Included in the package is an intuitive touch screen terminal with either their retail or hospitality software.
-Also included is a thermal receipt printer, secure cash drawer, and both installation and configuration.
+Included in its package is a touch screen terminal with either retail or hospitality-specific software, alongside a thermal receipt printer, a secure cash drawer, and installation and configuration services.

-- Good for – most businesses, though may include more than some need
+- Good for: Most businesses, though may include more than some smaller firms need

 EPOS Direct Mobile System

 Integrated in the system is on-the-move scanning, sales, and stock checks, making life on the shop or restaurant floor easier.
-This also includes excellent small business POS software.
 Training for life is included as part of the package.